How To Boost Your Progesterone (Naturally)

 Bioidentical progesterone offers a natural solution for increasing progesterone levels.

-Unlike synthetic progestin, bioidentical progesterone is well-tolerated and can alleviate peri/menopausal symptoms effectively.
+Unlike synthetic progestin, it’s well-tolerated and can alleviate peri/menopausal symptoms effectively.

-It also helps to regulate the menstrual cycle and reduce PMS when you’re still cycling.
+Both forms can also help to regulate the menstrual cycle and reduce PMS in perimenopause.

 Please consult with a healthcare professional before initiating any hormone therapy regimen.